vocalpy/acoustic-communication-and-bioacoustics-bootcamp/README.md

 ## Set-up

-First we will create a [virtual environment]() to work in.
+First we will create a [virtual environment](https://realpython.com/python-virtual-environments-a-primer/) to work in.
 This helps us make sure we all have a similar [computational environment](https://the-turing-way.netlify.app/reproducible-research/renv).
+Conda can also [create environments](https://the-turing-way.netlify.app/reproducible-research/renv/renv-package), so we will use conda.

 0. Install the Anaconda distribution on your computer (see link above)
 1. In the terminal, create a conda environment.